napari/napari/docs/explanations/rendering.md

 | Big Compute (all cores)  | One thread total.                              |

 We might have to aim for "reasonable defaults which yield reasonable performance".
-Even if loading/compute speed is not optimal, rendering should still be fast and napari should still be responsive.

-We may have to allow the user to configure the number of threads manually for the very best performance.
-Either through the GUI or through an API.
-People writing custom applications with napari will probably not mind doing a bit of manual configuration to get the best performance.
+This should keep rendering non-blocking and fast even if load/compute is not optimal.
+We may have to allow the user to configure the number of threads manually for the very best performance, either through the GUI or through an API.
+People writing custom applications with napari will probably not mind doing a bit of manual tuning and configuration to get the best performance.

 Some day we could try to infer what's going on and adjust things dynamically ourselves.
 For example we could detect if the CPU was underused and add more